“Georgia Hunter is just as courageous as the characters her writing will never let us forget.”

 Harper’s Bazaar

-One Good Thing offers a harrowing glimpse at the complex and little-known history of the Holocaust in Italy, told through one ordinary young woman’s tumultuous journey to safety
+One Good Thing is a harrowing coming-of-age novel, set to the backdrop of the complex and little-known history of the Holocaust in Italy

-1938, Emilia Romagna, Italy.
-Soft-spoken, bookish Lili Passigli is in her final year at the University of Ferrara with a dream of becoming a journalist and starting a family when Mussolini’s Racial Laws are instated, deeming her a descendant of an ‘inferior’ Jewish race.
+1941, Emilia Romagna, Italy.
+Soft-spoken, bookish Lili Passigli is in her final year at the University of Ferrara with a dream of becoming a journalist when Mussolini’s Racial Laws deem her a descendant of an ‘inferior’ Jewish race.
 Lili refuses to believe the new legislation will amount to anything, but as the months pass and as Hitler gains strength in the east, her world begins to shrink around her.

 When Germany invades northern Italy, however, Lili and Esti find themselves alone in Nazi occupied territory.
 There, they realize, they have no safe future.
 With the help of the Underground, they flee Ferrara with Esti’s two-year-old son in tow, traveling south toward the Allies.
 When disaster strikes at a convent in Florence, Lili is forced to make a choice that will haunt her for a lifetime.